T A T T O O A R T I S T

 How far do you book out?

--I generally like to only stay booked out for about 4-7 months to plan around any sudden life changes, emergencies, and vacations.
+-I generally like to only stay booked out for 3-4 months but tend to stay full about 6 months to plan around any sudden life changes, emergencies, and vacations.
+I have been booked out over a year and found it extremely difficult to have a healthy work/personal life balance.
+Being booked out only 6 months is a personal choice than it is how busy clients can keep me.
 Over time, I really try to prioritize work balance, personal and family life, and my mental care and health! :')

 When do your books open?

 -Due to high demand, I will generally make an announcement on my Instagram page when my books/commissions will be open.
+I am now aiming January or August of every year.
 I know I can't take on everyone's project and due to the demand, I am able to be selective on what projects I take on.
-I will generally see and take on about 15-20 people/projects.
-It is no longer a first come first serve basis as I will allow the day I open my books to review over what project resonates with me.
-Because I am at a high demand, I will be buried in emails and will take a a few days to go through all the submitted inquiries.
+I will generally see and take on about 10-20 people/projects.
+It is no longer a first come first serve basis as I will allow a few days to really take in the inquiries and review over what project resonates with me.
+Because I am at a high demand, I will be buried in emails and will take a a few days to go through all the submitted inquiries and respond to just those who were able to get in.
+Please understand that my denial of your project is not something personal to take and I take no thrill in denying your projects.

 What day does your consultations fall on?

--I am hoping to now switch consultations to virtual /Zoom meetings after COVID-19.
+-I am hoping to now switch consultations to virtual /Zoom meetings to streamline questions I may have unless I need measurements for larger pieces after COVID-19.
 It has been a game changer and solution for not only the pandemic but my safety.
 To not go in massive details, I did have someone who stalked me in 2019 and try not to have my work hours something very publicly known, I am running things as appointment only.
-Rather than compiling people into a day and having too public of information about my work hours to avoid possible stalking behaviors.
+Rather than compiling people into a day and having too public of information about my work hours to avoid possible risky situations.

 How much is a deposit?

--Generally I just ask of $50 deposit that goes all towards the total cost of your tattoo and to reserve a time in my books.
+-Generally I just ask of $50 deposit for flash and $100 for commission pieces with me that goes all towards the total cost of your tattoo and to reserve a time in my books.

 Is the deposit refundable or nonrefundable?